PIRLS 2016 Design

 First stage: sampling schools

-- Probability proportional to the size of the school (PPS)
+- Selection probability proportional to the size of the school (PPS)

 - Random-start fixed-interval systematic sampling

-- Schools sampled at the same time for field test and main data collection
+- Schools sampled at the same time for field trial and main data collection

 General notes

-- All sampling activities monitored and documented by Statistics Canada and IEA Hamburg staff
+- All sampling activities were monitored and documented by Statistics Canada and IEA Hamburg staff.

 Sample size